Dogus-Aktan/website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postdoctoral Scholar
+role: Lecturer

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Kentucky / Department of Political Science
+- name: Rice University / Department of Political Science
   url: ''''

 # Short bio (displayed in user profile at end of posts)
-bio: Im a Postdoc at the University of Kentucky.
+bio: Im a Lecturer at Rice University.
 My research interests are state repression, contentious politics, and formal models.

 # Interests to show in About widget
 interests: